expressjs/expressjs.com/_includes/api/en/4x/req-body.md

 By default, it is `undefined`, and is populated when you use body-parsing middleware such as [body-parser](https://www.npmjs.org/package/body-parser) and [multer](https://www.npmjs.org/package/multer).

-This example shows how to use body-parsing middleware to populate `req.body`.
+The following example shows how to use body-parsing middleware to populate `req.body`.

 ~~~js
 var app = require('express')();